inab/python-extended-json-schema-validator/README.md

 As this Python code is relevant to several research projects, it has been split from its latest repo, keeping the core and original extensions here at [https://github.com/inab/python-extended-json-schema-validator](https://github.com/inab/python-extended-json-schema-validator), and keeping specific FAIRTracks extensions at [https://github.com/fairtracks/fairtracks_validator_python](https://github.com/fairtracks/fairtracks_validator_python).

+## Extensions

+A description of the base JSON Schema extensions implemented in this repository is available at [README-extensions.md](README-extensions.md).

 ## Usage

 ```bash